 P-7 Housing Authority Support.
 The City will continue to collaborate with and support the Housing Authority.
 The Housing Authority will maintain its programs, including the Housing Choice Voucher program and landlord education program, as one primary method of providing low-income housing within the City.
 The Housing Authority will monitor indications that assisted rental units may convert to market rate, and as such, these "at risk" developments/units will be included in the General Plan APR.
-The Housing Authority will coordinate with United States Department of Housing and Urban Development (HUD) on the issuance of HUD preservation vouchers, should an eligible local projectbased assisted housing complex, which is eligible; opt out of their contract with HUD to rent their units at market rates.
-The City shall pursue funding to support and expand this program as available.
+The Housing Authority will coordinate with United States Department of Housing and Urban Development (HUD) on the issuance of HUD preservation vouchers, should an eligible local project-based assisted housing complex, which is eligible; opt out of their contract with HUD to rent their units at market rates.